-Gokyo Trek in the Everest Region is popular trekking route after the Everest Base Camp Trek.
-It can be combine with Everest Base Camp and plan a EBC Gokyo Trek.
-The trek is challenging one.
+Gokyo Trek in the Everest Region is a popular trekking route after the Everest Base Camp Trek.
+It can be combined with Everest Base Camp and plan an EBC Gokyo Trek.
+The trek is a challenging one.

 Exploring the Khumbu region of Nepal, including Everest Base Camp, is a dream for many.
 The wondrous soul looking for more than base camp gets deeper into the Valley towards the Gokyo Lakes.
 And if you are one of those travel freaks, make sure you have Gokyo Trek at the top of your Bucket list.

 Gokyo Valley offers the most memorable sights in the entire region- some claim that this view is better than the famous Kala Patthar’s vintage glimpse.
-The collection of the four highest freshwater lake systems in the world makes your heart sore.
+Collecting the world’s four highest freshwater lake systems makes your heart sore.
 At around 5,000 meters, this crystal blue makes the most prodigious scene.
-Four peaks above 8,000m peaks, namely Mt.
-Everest, Lhotse, Cho Oyu, and Makalu, are clearly visible from Gokyo.
-Not to mention the thrill of trekking in remote villages with the colorful mountain landscape.
+Four peaks above 8,000m, namely Mt.
+Everest, Lhotse, Cho Oyu, and Makalu, are visible from Gokyo—the thrill of trekking in remote villages with the colourful mountain landscape.

-Have you ever dreamt of standing in the sparkling, pristine blue, and green waters with the view of the Himalayas in the background?
+Have you ever dreamt of standing in the sparkling, pristine blue and green waters, viewing the Himalayas in the background?
 You must have.

 Sounds amazing?
-Then you must learn more about Gokyo Valley Trek.
+Then it would be best if you learned more about Gokyo Valley Trek.